 Complimenting your chef

-What are the important things that you need to know before trying an omakase dinner?
+What are the important things you need to know before trying an omakase dinner?

-- It does not work everywhere – not every restaurant will make you enjoy an omakase dinner.
-It is important to note that omakase will work best in a restaurant with a supply of fresh ingredients every day.
-Any restaurant with in-season vegetables or fresh fish is likely to offer an excellent omakase dining experience.
+- It doesn’t work everywhere – Not every restaurant will make you enjoy an omakase dinner.
+It’s important to note that omakase will work best in a restaurant with a supply of fresh ingredients every day.
+Any restaurant with in-season vegetables or fresh fish will likely offer an excellent omakase dining experience.
 In addition, your omakase experience can be good, especially if the restaurant practices lots of creativity in its daily menu.
 Furthermore, you need to note that omakase will never work well in large restaurants, restaurants with a few ingredients, or chain restaurants.

-- Make sure you sit close to the chef – if you want to have an ultimate omakase dining experience, make sure that you choose a small restaurant, with a viewable kitchen and counter seats.
+- Make sure you sit close to the chef – If you want to have the ultimate omakase dining experience, make sure that you choose a small restaurant with a viewable kitchen and sushi counter seats.
 The culture of omakase dining came out of such small and intimate restaurants.

-- Understanding of the language – you need to have a good social interaction with your chef if you want your omakase dinner to be memorable.
-Therefore, having the ability to mention some vague Japanese words like omakase will make your chef know that you are into the Japanese culture, which will improve your dining experience.
+- Understand the language – You need to have good social interaction with your chef if you want your omakase dinner to be memorable.
+So having the ability to mention some vague Japanese words like “omakase” will make your chef know that you’re into the Japanese culture, which will improve your dining experience.

-- Always monitor the air – as highlighted earlier, omakase dinner will require you to give more attention to the chef.
+- Always monitor the air – As highlighted earlier, omakase dinner will require you to give more attention to the chef.
 At times, your chef will explain every omakase dish to you.
 In such scenarios, it’s a good thing to remain friendly and avoid asking personal questions.
-Always ask before taking a photo inside the restaurant—however, it’s not wrong to take a photo of your food.
-It’s absolutely important to “read the air.”
+Always ask (use “sumimasen” to interrupt) before taking a photo inside the restaurant.
+However, it’s not wrong to take a photo of your food.
+It’s absolutely important to “read the air”.
 Some restaurant owners and chefs will be more than willing to discuss personal matters with their customers, while others will have a challenge in doing so.

-- Get a ticket and enjoy your dinner – well, omakase is for the adventurous and brave.
+- Get a ticket and enjoy your dinner – Well, omakase is for the adventurous and brave.
 It might not be ideal for anyone with dietary restrictions, which are likely to crop up.
-You cannot give your chef restrictions when it comes to the ingredients they want to use.
-You cannot ask what you will get at the end of the day.
+You can’t give your chef restrictions regarding the ingredients they want to use.
+You can’t ask what you’ll get at the end of the day.
 Eating the dishes that your chef offers is a gesture of politeness.
-You should avoid omakase at all costs if you are choosy at what you eat.
+You should avoid omakase if you’re picky about what you eat.

-- You should be ready to pay an unknown price – you will receive a non-itemized bill at the end of your meal.
-You won’t get anything else other than a small piece of paper with the total amount you have spent.
-In some scenarios, the drinks will not be itemized too.
+- You should be ready to pay an unknown price – You’ll receive a non-itemized bill at the end of your meal.
+You won’t get anything other than a small piece of paper with the total amount you’ve spent.
+In some scenarios, the drinks won’t be itemized too.
 In such scenarios, you should avoid asking for a detailed bill.
-You should understand that a non-detailed bill cannot be expensed.
+You should understand that a non-detailed bill can’t be expensed.

 What are the rules of omakase dinner?

-- The rice shouldn’t come into contact with the soy sauce – in case you need some splash of soy sauce for your sushi, never let it come into contact with your rice.
-You should note that rice can soak a lot of soy sauce, and some chefs can consider this to be insulting to their dish.
-If the piece is prepared professionally, it won’t need soy sauce at all.
+- The sushi rice shouldn’t come into contact with the soy sauce – In case you need a splash of soy sauce for your sushi, never let it come into contact with your rice.
+You should note that rice can soak up a lot of soy sauce, and some chefs can consider this to be insulting to their dish.
+If the piece is prepared professionally, it won’t need soy sauce.

-- You can use your fingers to eat the sushi, but you should never eat sashimi with your fingers – if your chef serves you some well-diced toro or another serving without rice, it’s recommendable to use chopsticks.
-However, if you are served sushi, you are allowed to use your fingers.
+- You can use your fingers to eat sushi, but you should never eat sashimi with your fingers – If your chef serves you some well-diced toro or another serving without rice, it’s recommendable to use chopsticks.
+However, if you’re served sushi, you can use your fingers.
 Since sushi is a bit delicate, it much easier to use your fingers rather than chopsticks.

-- Always use ginger to refresh your appetite in between dishes, but never add it to your sushi – you should never add ginger to a meal you’ve been given to eat; otherwise, you might look like you don’t have any appreciation to the flavor your chef has dedicated time in creating.
+- Always use ginger to refresh your palate in between dishes, but never add it to your sushi – You should never add ginger to a meal you’ve been given to eat.
+Otherwise, you might look like you don’t have any appreciation for the flavor your chef has dedicated time to creating.

-- Always ask for permission before taking any pictures – some chefs will be ok with you taking photos of them or their work.
+- Always ask for permission before taking any pictures – Some chefs will be ok with you taking photos (here’s how to take the best food photos) of them or their work.
 However, it’s always a good thing to ask for their permission before taking these photos.

-- Never take more than one bite for any sushi piece – even though you might see other people being serves slightly smaller or larger sushi pieces, just know that yours is designed to be the ideal bit for you.
+- Never take more than one bite for any sushi piece – Even though you might see other people being served slightly smaller or larger sushi pieces, just know that yours is designed to be the ideal bit for you.